-You can request for orders to stop harassment.
+You can request for orders to stop the harassment.
 These orders are different from those sought under the Domestic Violence Prevention Act.

 If you have suffered harassment, you may seek a restraining order.

 California Code of Civil Procedure section 527.6 defines harassment as follows:

 - A credible threat of violence

 - A knowing and willful course of conduct directed at a specific person that seriously alarms, annoys or harasses the person, and that serves no legitimate purpose.
 The course of conduct must be such as would cause a reasonable person to suffer substantial emotional distress, and must actually cause substantial emotional distress to the petitioner

 Contact Newport Family Law & Mediation Group if you believe that you are the victim of harassment or need to defend against a claim of harassment.